Overheating is becoming a significant issue in new buildings, especially homes.

 - Where designers want to reduce risk of overheating

 - To design-out overheating risks in dwellings identified by SAP Calculations

 - As requested as part of the planning application

 Some dwellings in particular carry a higher overheating risk – for example, highly glazed south facing, single aspect apartments with limited cross ventilation.
 Planning officers may identify such dwellings as high risk and request a report within a Sustainability Statement or Energy Statement.

 Overheating Analysis – CIBSE guidance

-The CIBSE Technical Memorandums provide the guidance for assessors to carry out overheating or thermal comfort analysis.
+The CIBSE Technical Memorandums provide the guidance for overheating or thermal comfort analysis.